Balajanovski/langton-ant/README.md

 ![Screenshot of program in action](https://raw.githubusercontent.com/Balajanovski/langton-ant/master/screenshot.png)

-A simple implementation of Langton's ant
+A simple implementation of Langton's ant.<br>
-Information about the rules of the cellular automata can be found by following this link: https://en.wikipedia.org/wiki/Langton%27s_ant
+Information about the rules of the cellular automata can be found by following this link:<br>
+https://en.wikipedia.org/wiki/Langton%27s_ant

 ## Dependencies